Jordan expected to be introduced Tuesday at RU

 NEWARK, N.J.
 (AP) - Rutgers is set to introduce Los Angeles Lakers assistant Eddie Jordan as the new coach of the Scarlet Knights' scandal-marred basketball program.

 The university's board of governors will meet earlier in the afternoon to sign off on the five-year contract that Jordan reached last week.
-The official hiring will come 20 days after Mike Rice was fired after a video showed him grabbing and throwing a ball at players, and uttering anti-gay slurs during practices across his three seasons.
+The official hiring will come 20 days after Mike Rice was fired after a video showed him grabbing and throwing ball at players, and uttering anti-gay slurs during practices across his three seasons.

 The scandal also forced former athletic director Tim Pernetti, the university's interim general counsel and assistant coach Jimmy Martelli to resign.